2024 EXCEPTIONAL SERVICE AWARD

 In 2011 the IRMMW-THz Society Board voted to implement an annual “Best Student Paper Prize” to recognize original contributions to the conference from outstanding student attendees.
 The prize is awarded to 1st, 2nd and 3rd place papers through a committee selection and voting process.
 Each candidate must present his/her paper to the awards review committee at the conference during which the award is presented.
 Winners are announced at the banquet or at one of the conference Plenary sessions.
 Entry rules and procedures are posted on the local conference website in advance of the final paper submission deadline.
 Candidates may submit their entry when they upload their abstract.

-The 2021 Student Paper Prize Commitee was Chaired by Dr. Masahiko Tani of Fukui Iniversity, Japan.
-The committee selected 6 finalists from 147 entries to present their papers to a special session of its members at the virtual conference in Chengdu, China.
+The 2023 Student Paper Prize Commitee was Chaired by Dr. Masahiko Tani of Fukui Iniversity, Japan.
+The committee selected 6 finalists to present their papers to a special session of its members at the conference in Montreal, Canada.
 CONGRATULATIONS TO ALL OUR FINALISTS!